allebone/help.omni.af.mil/docs/PEX/Training.md

 * Validate Transcription.
 Transcribing to a new version of a task list is a two-step process.
 The first step is accomplished on the Transcribe Trainees page in QT.
 The validation is accomplished in the training folder.
 This allows the user to verify the correct task list has been selected for transcription and provides an option to back out if the wrong task list was selected.
 To validate, check the two task lists in the task list grid that have the same name except for revision date.
 Verify the correct information is reflected in the new revision.
 When you’re sure the information is correct, click the Validate Transcription button.
 The button wil only be active in the new version of the task list.
 Both versions of the task list will be in a read only state until either the Validate Transcription button is clicked or the new version of the task list is deleted.

 * 623a Entries.
 To make a 623a entry, click the Add 623a Entry button in the Additional Documentation section of the east pane.
 This brings up a dialog where you enter the required information and select who needs to sign the entry.
 623a entries are signed using PEX SID.
 Entries will not appear on the printed 623a until at least one signature is applied.
 Entries can be deleted by clicking the Delete button \(Red X\) to the right of the entry.

 * Memorandums for Record \(MFRs\).
-You can add MFRs to the task list section of the folder by clicking the Add MFR button in the 623 ta2.
+You can add MFRs to the task list section of the folder by clicking the Add MFR button in the 623 tab.
 Two MFR Types are available: Informational and Endorsement.
 The MFRs may be digitally signed by up to five individuals.
 Digital signature capability allows for both CAC and PEX SID signatures.
 You can also import a scanned MFR by clicking the Import Document button.

 * Import Documents.
 You can import other documents and place them in the applicable subfolder \(e.g. AF Form 2096 entries or MFR\).
 To do this, click the Import Document button.
 This brings up the import dialog.
 Select which subfolder where you want the document to appear and enter a description.
 You can import files \(.PDF, or .jpg or .png images\).
 Select the file or image option and enter an applicable date.
 If you selected file, click the Browse button.
 Navigate to the file and click Open.
-If you selected image, click in the Click to upload front page 288
+If you selected image, click in the Click to upload front page image field.

-image field.
 This brings up a browse dialog where you’ll navigate to the file and click Open.
 Repeat the process for the back page if required.
 Once you’ve selected the file or image click the Save Form Image button to close the dialog.
-You’l see the imported document in the selected section.
+You’ll see the imported document in the selected section.
 The document can be viewed by clicking the View button to the right of the document.
 Any imported documents can be deleted by clicking the Delete \(Red X\) button to the right of the document.
 Documents can be moved between subfolders by clicking the dropdown button to the right of the view/print button and selecting the new subfolder.
 Auto-entered 623a entries can’t be moved.

 * UD Courses.
-User defined course that were created and assigned before task list functionality was introduced to PEX can still be managed on the 623 ta2.
+User defined course that were created and assigned before task list functionality was introduced to PEX can still be managed on the 623 tab.
 Click the UD Course radio button at the top of the training grid and select the course in the grid below.
 The training program details will display in the right pane.
 The functionality will be the same as for the QT Courses above.

 AFSPC 4420.
 From this section you can:

 * Add AF Form 4420s.

-* In the student's training folder, click on the AFSPC 4420 ta2.
+    * In the student's training folder, click on the AFSPC 4420 tab.

     * AFSPC History \(left side\).

-o Imported forms will appear as Historic forms.
+        * Imported forms will appear as Historic forms.

-o Click Add New Form to create a new one.
+        * Click Add New Form to create a new one.

             * Add an individual form Name and Unit Center.

             * Edit or delete as required.

             !!!
+NOTE
-NOTE Pay Grade, not rank, is used here.
-If not correct, go to Setup > Personnel > Setup

-> Rank to set the pay grade.
+                Pay Grade, not rank, is used here.
+If not correct, go to Setup > Personnel > Setup > Rank to set the pay grade.

     * AFSPC Details \(right side\).

-o Action items are listed under AFSPC Details.
+        * Action items are listed under AFSPC Details.

-o Highlight the appropriate form under AFSPC 4420 History.
+        * Highlight the appropriate form under AFSPC 4420 History.

-o Click Add Action.
+        * Click Add Action.

-o Add up to 47 total action items, from all forms.
+        * Add up to 47 total action items, from all forms.

-o Add the Date, Action to be Recorded, and Score/Rate.
+        * Add the Date, Action to be Recorded, and Score/Rate.

-o With the action item buttons, each action item can be edited, signed, unsigned, and cleared.
+        * With the action item buttons, each action item can be edited, signed, unsigned, and cleared.

-o To sign/unsign:
+        * To sign/unsign:

             * Click the View/Sign button at the top to open the form with all items ready for signature.

             * Click the individual action item's Sign Action Item button to sign just that item.

             * Click the Unsign Action Item button to unsign that item.

 What does “Rgs” in front of the BOI Name mean?